verl-project/verl-recipe/qat/README.md

 | W4A16 + QAT (FFN-only) | FFN-only quantization | Red |

 **Conclusions**:
-- Online evaluation: BF16 > FFN-only(W4A16) > Full(W4A16) .
+- Online evaluation (first figure): During training, each configuration uses its own rollout precision (BF16 rollout for BF16, W4A16 rollout for W4A16), so the online metrics are not directly comparable across precisions.
+Under this setting, BF16 > FFN-only(W4A16) > Full(W4A16).
-- Offline evaluation (AIME24/25, BF16): All three configurations perform similarly during training
+- Offline evaluation (second figure, AIME24/25): When all trained checkpoints are evaluated uniformly using BF16 precision, all three configurations achieve similar accuracy, indicating that QAT training does not degrade the model's inherent capability.

 <img src="./img/image2.png">
 <img src="./img/image3.png">

-### Experiment 3: Qwen3-30B-A3B QAT Validation
+### Experiment 3: Qwen3-30B-A3B-Base QAT Validation

 Validating QAT effectiveness on larger models.
 Results are consistent with the 8B experiments.